umutphp/php-docker-images-for-ci/README.md

 #### infection ####
 [Infection](https://infection.github.io/) is a PHP mutation testing framework based on AST (Abstract Syntax Tree) mutations.
 It works as a CLI tool and can be executed from your project’s root.
 It requires atleast PHP 7.1.

+#### Deptrac ####
+[Deptrac](https://github.com/sensiolabs-de/deptrac) is a static code analysis tool that helps to enforce rules for dependencies between software layers in your PHP projects.
+It requires atleast PHP 7.1.

 ```
 docker run -v /path/to/project:/app umutphp/php-docker-images-for-ci:7.1 infection